 | Typical total (variable loan) | $500–$2,000 | Often offset by cashback |

-The one cost that can kill a refinance: break fees on fixed rates.
-If you are mid-fixed-term, breaking the fixed loan to refinance can cost several thousand dollars — sometimes enough to wipe out a year or two of interest savings.
+The one cost that can kill a refinance: break fees on fixed loans.
+If you're mid-fixed-term, breaking the fixed portion to refinance can cost several thousand dollars, sometimes enough to swallow a year or two of savings.
 Always ask your current lender for a written break-cost quote before you apply anywhere else.
-If the break cost is larger than 12 months of savings at the new rate, wait until the fixed period ends.
+If the break cost is bigger than 12 months of savings at the new rate, wait for the fixed period to end.

-If your LVR has slipped back above 80% (for example, after borrowing extra for renovations), run the numbers through our LMI calculator before applying — Lenders Mortgage Insurance can be the single biggest cost in a refinance and is worth modelling upfront.
+If your LVR has crept back above 80% — say, after borrowing extra for renovations — run the figures through our LMI calculator before applying.
+Lenders Mortgage Insurance can be the single biggest cost in a refinance, and it's worth modelling upfront.

 Timing matters.
-Refinance at the wrong point and you pay costs for a saving you could have captured anyway — or worse, trigger break fees that cancel the benefit.
-Here are the five clearest signals it is time to review.
+Refinance at the wrong moment and you pay costs for a saving you could have had anyway — or trigger break fees that cancel the benefit.
+Here are the five clearest signals it's time to take a look.

 This is the single most important moment in your loan's life.
-When a fixed rate rolls off, lenders put you onto their standard variable rate, which is usually 0.5% to 1.5% higher than what new customers pay.
-Start comparing options 60 to 90 days before the fixed term ends — do not let it auto-revert.
-Brokers routinely run this review for free.
+When a fixed rate rolls off, most lenders dump you onto their standard variable rate, which is usually 0.5% to 1.5% higher than what new customers pay.
+Start comparing 60 to 90 days before the fixed term ends — don't let it auto-revert.
+Brokers run this review for free.

-2. Your loan is 2+ years old and you have never reviewed it
+2. Your loan is 2+ years old and you've never reviewed it

-The loyalty tax compounds over time.
-Any variable-rate loan that has not been reviewed in 24+ months is almost certainly above the current new-customer rate.
+The loyalty tax compounds.
+Any variable loan that hasn't been reviewed in 24 months or more is almost certainly above the current new-customer rate.
 A 10-minute broker call will tell you the gap.

 3. Variable rates have moved since your loan started

-When the RBA cuts the cash rate, lenders pass through most of the cut to new customers but are slow to apply it to existing back-book pricing.
-If rates have dropped since you took out your loan — or even if lender competition has sharpened — your current rate is likely stale.
+When the RBA cuts the cash rate, lenders pass most of it on to new customers but drag their feet on the back book.
+If rates have dropped since you took out your loan — or competition has just sharpened — your current rate is probably stale.

-If your property has appreciated and your loan balance has dropped, your loan-to-value ratio (LVR) may now be well under 80% — or under 60%.
-Lenders offer their sharpest rates at low LVRs, and if you were paying LMI on the old loan, you will not need it on the new one.
-A revaluation is a genuine unlock.
+If the home's worth more and your balance has shrunk, your LVR might now be well under 80% — or under 60%.
+Lenders save their sharpest rates for low LVRs, and if you were paying LMI on the old loan, you won't need it on the new one.
+A revaluation can be a genuine unlock.

 5. Your income has improved

-A pay rise, a paid-off car loan, or a cleared credit-card balance all improve your serviceability.
-Lenders reassess your capacity at refinance, and a stronger position can unlock cheaper loan products or a higher borrowing limit.
-If your borrowing capacity has grown, check our borrowing power calculator before you apply — you may be eligible for a larger loan at a better rate than you realise.
+A pay rise, a paid-off car loan, or a cleared credit card all improve your serviceability.
+Lenders reassess your capacity when you refinance, and a stronger position can unlock cheaper products or a bigger limit.
+If your borrowing capacity has grown, check our borrowing power calculator before you apply — you may be eligible for more than you think.

 When NOT to refinance

-- Small loan balance (under $200,000).
-The savings are too small to justify the costs and effort.
+- Small balance (under $200,000).
+The savings are too thin to justify the costs and effort.

-- You are within 12 months of paying it off.
+- You're within 12 months of paying it off.
 The refinance pays for itself too late to matter.

-- You are mid-fixed-term with high break costs.
-Wait for the fixed period to end unless the break cost math clearly stacks up.
+- You're mid-fixed-term with high break costs.
+Wait for the fixed period to end unless the maths clearly stacks up.

-- Your credit has deteriorated since you got the loan.
-A new application may be rejected, or only approved at a worse rate.
+- Your credit has gone backwards.
+A new application may be knocked back, or approved only at a worse rate.

-The refinance process takes 4 to 6 weeks from first call to settlement.
-A broker handles most of it.
-Your job is mainly to supply documents and sign where indicated.
+The whole thing takes four to six weeks from first call to settlement.
+A broker does most of it.
+Your job is mainly supplying documents and signing where indicated.

 Step 1 — Check your current rate and compare to market

-Pull up your most recent home loan statement (or log into your bank's app).
-Write down your current rate, outstanding balance, loan type (variable/fixed), and remaining term.
-If you are on a fixed rate, note the end date.
-This takes five minutes and is the foundation of every comparison that follows.
+Pull up your latest home loan statement or open your bank's app.
+Note your current rate, balance, loan type (variable or fixed), and remaining term.
+If you're on a fixed rate, note the end date.
+Five minutes, and it's the foundation of every comparison that follows.

 Step 2 — Calculate break costs (fixed rate only)

-If any portion of your loan is fixed, phone your lender and request a written break-cost quote (also called "economic cost" or "early repayment adjustment").
-Quotes are usually valid for 5 business days.
-If the figure is large, pause and do the math before going further.
+If any part of your loan is fixed, ring your lender and ask for a written break-cost quote (also called an "economic cost" or "early repayment adjustment").
+These quotes are usually only good for a few business days.
+If the figure's large, stop and do the maths before going further.

 Step 3 — Talk to a mortgage broker

-A broker compares 30 to 40+ lenders in one sitting and identifies the best combination of rate, features, and cashback for your situation.
-Because brokers see the full wholesale panel, they often access rates 0.1% to 0.3% below what you can get direct.
-Start with a free NestPath broker match — the service is free and the broker is paid by the winning lender, not you.
+A broker compares 30 to 40-plus lenders in one sitting and finds the best mix of rate, features and cashback for your situation.
+Because they see the full wholesale panel, brokers can often get you rates a touch below what you'd find going direct.
+Start with a free NestPath broker match — the broker is paid by the winning lender, not by you.

 Step 4 — Apply with the new lender

-Your broker collates the application: two most recent payslips, three months of bank statements, most recent loan statement, ID, and a list of ongoing liabilities.
-The lender runs a credit check, verifies serviceability, and books a property valuation.
+Your broker pulls the application together: two recent payslips, three months of bank statements, your latest loan statement, ID and a list of ongoing debts.
+It's the same paperwork you handled at home loan pre-approval when you first bought, just refreshed to the last three months.
+The lender runs a credit check, confirms serviceability, and books a valuation.
 Most refinances get formal approval within 5 to 10 business days.

 Step 5 — Property valuation

-Most refinances use either a free desktop valuation (run off data sources) or a kerbside valuation.
-A full internal inspection is only required on higher-LVR or non-standard properties.
-You do not need to do anything — the valuer contacts the current agent or owner if access is needed.
+Most refinances use a free desktop valuation (run off data) or a kerbside one (valuer drives past).
+A full internal inspection is only needed on higher-LVR or non-standard properties.
+You usually don't need to do anything — the valuer contacts whoever's there if access is required.

 Step 6 — Approval and settlement

-Once the loan is unconditionally approved, the new lender coordinates with your existing lender to settle — usually 2 to 4 weeks after approval.
+Once the loan's unconditionally approved, the new lender coordinates with your old one to settle, usually two to four weeks later.
 On settlement day, the new lender pays out your old loan in full, your mortgage is re-registered in their name, and your repayments switch across at the new rate.

 Step 7 — Old loan discharged, new loan starts